Substructure Definition

 MOORELEMENTS

 is a table that contains the structural parameters of the flexible cable elements of the substructure such as mooring lines.
 Each row defines one set of parameters and has 6 values.
-These are the mooring element ID number, the mass per length [kg/m], bending stiffness around y or x in [Nm^2], the axial stiffness in [N], the mass proportional Rayleigh damping coefficient and a hydrodynamic diameter in [m], which is used during buoyancy and Morison force evaluations.
+These are the mooring element ID number, the mass per length [kg/m], bending stiffness around y or x in [Nm^2], the axial stiffness in [N], a structural (longitudinal) damping coefficient and a hydrodynamic diameter in [m], which is used during buoyancy and Morison force evaluations.

 MOORMEMBERS